Guiding large-scale management of invasive species using network metrics: Methods

 \subsection{Computing relative performance of non-optimal strategies}

-To compare the performance of network-guided management (i.e., using heuristics based on centrality metrics) to the optimal allocation, we compute the number of potentially infested boats that are inspected under each strategy.
-We apply this approach for each county and for each budget up to a maximum budget $B_\text{cover}$ (See SI Section 7).
-We use the maximum budget to define each county's relative budget $b_{rel} = B/B_{\text{cover}}$, which facilitates comparing amongst counties of different sizes.
-We evaluated performance by calculating the median (0.5 quantile) performance across all counties for each budget.
-We also examined mean lower quartile performance (see SI Section 8).
+To compare the performance of network-guided management (i.e., using heuristics based on centrality metrics) to the optimal allocation, we compute the number of potentially infective boats that are inspected under each strategy.
+We calculate relative performance as the number of infective boats inspected using metric-guided management divided by the number of infective boats inspected using the optimal integer-programming approach (see SI S7).
+We apply this approach for each county $k$ and for each budget up to the minimum budget required to inspect all potentially infective boats given full information and solving the inspection problem for the optimal solution.
+We denote this budget $B^{(k)}_\text{cover}$ (See SI Section S3).
+We use the maximum budget to define each of the $i$ county's relative budget $b^{(k)} = B^{(k)}/B^{(k)}_{\text{cover}}$, which facilitates comparing amongst counties of different sizes.
+We evaluated performance by calculating the median (0.5 quantile) relative performance across all counties for each budget as well as mean lower quartile (0.25 quantile) performance.
+We also computed the proportion of counties where the performance is perfect, i.e., matching the optimal exactly, and the proportion of failures (defined as relative performance $< 0.66$; see SI Section S8).
+These values are reported in SI Tables S2--S5.